m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.0.0 - Performance improvements in add, sub, mul, neg, abs, ceil, floor, trunc, sqrt, degrees, radians.
+Asum will now use error checking with floating point SIMD by default where available.
+Benchmarks and unit tests have been updated accordingly.
 * 7.2.0 - Performance improvements in asum and pow.
 Asum will now use error checking with floating point SIMD on x86_64 by default.
 Pow has special cases for powers of 2 and 3 on integer arrays which allow